TakefiveInteractive/TedkOS/README.md

 ## We released the code for study purposes only.
 No copying! (should you even contemplate attempting that feat)

+### Update 12/14/2015: We clinched second runner-up at the design competition!

 OS X and Linux users, run
 ```
 make